 In an effort to better understand the connection between vitamin D and arterial stiffness, researchers at the Georgia Health Sciences University tested the effects of Vitamin D supplementation on 44 black teenagers.
 All of whom, as a population in general, are considered to be at increased risk for the condition than other ethnic groups.

 The teens participating in the study were divided into two groups.
-One received the current daily recommendation of 400 international units (IU) of vitamin D as set by the U.S. Department of Agriculture’s Food and Nutrition Board.
-The other group of teens were given an experimental serving five times that size, or 2,000 IU per day.
+One received the current daily recommendation of 400 international units (IU) of vitamin D as set by the U.S. Department of Agriculture's Food and Nutrition Board.
+The other group of teens was given an experimental serving five times that size, or 2,000 IU per day.

 Both groups were closely monitored for a 16-week period, during which time the arterial stiffness of the participants was measured using a non-invasive technique known as "pulse wave velocity" that tracks the time sound waves take to travel a given distance within the arterial tract.